Nieuwlaar/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 1. a wallet application, the grahical user interface of the wallet *or*
 2. the eService of the PID provider.

 The first approach requires the wallet provider to implement support for a lookup of all PID providers.
 It also requires the User (natural person or legal person, as defined in eIDAS2 [8]) to have a wallet solution [8] that includes a wallet application.
 Wallet applications are optional and not all legal persons may opt for a wallet solution that includes a graphical user interface.
-An end user representing the legal person chooses an PID provider in the wallet application to apply for/request an LPID from.
+An end user representing the legal person chooses a PID provider in the wallet application to apply for/request an LPID from.
 The wallet application then redirects the end user to the eService of the PID provider for the issuance process.
-After completeing the eService procedure, the natural person is redirected back to the wallet application from where a offer reqest is initiated.
+After completeing the eService procedure, the natural person is redirected back to the wallet application from where a offer request is initiated.

 The second approach has no dependency to the implementaion of the wallet or the wallet solution of the User.
 An end user representing the legal person goes directly to the eService of the PID provider to apply for/request an LPID.
-After completeing the eService procedure, the PID provider initiates a offer response to the wallet instance of the legal person which endpoint the representative of the lagal person supplied.
+After completeing the eService procedure, the PID provider initiates a offer response to the wallet instance of the legal person which endpoint the representative of the legal person supplied.
 The endpoint can be a url or a DID for instance.
 All communication between wallets is done in the backend.

-The picture below shows a generic outline of the LPID issuance process, the actual implemntation depends on national regulations.
+The picture below shows a generic outline of the LPID issuance process, the actual implementation depends on national regulations.
 ![Generic LPID issuance process](images/Generic%20LPID%20issuance%20process.png)

 *Figure 1.
 Generic LPID issuance process*